 - Someone you’ve nominated to act on your behalf (like a family member or trusted friend)

-Your collection agent needs to:
+Your agent needs to:

 - Be resident in Ireland